RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

 2. **Get an interactive node**

-   Always claim an interactive node because perl builds involve compilation and downloads that can use  a lot of  CPU time and memory.
+   Always claim an interactive node because Perl builds involve compilation and downloads that can use  a lot of  CPU time and memory.
 If you do this on login node you will have problems and your install will likely fail.